 Testing at a single clinic determined that the ratio of maternal deaths to live births dropped from 2.9% to 0.8% as a result of the increased light and safety of procedures following installation of the Solar Suitcase.

 We Care Solar follows standard US design principles to ensure the products are over-current, over-and-under-voltage protected.
 Interview with representative

-Can be enhanced with additional solar panels or Maternal Health Kit.
+Complementary technical systems include enhancers such as additional solar panels or Maternal Health Kit.
 The Solar Suitcase MATERNAL includes a fetal Doppler.

-Callister, L.C., Let there be light: WE CARE Solar.
-MCN.
-2012 Sept/Oct;37(5):351.
+Callister, L.C., 2012, Let there be light: WE CARE Solar.
+Vol. 37.